Mercedes de Lasala de Riglos

-Mercedes de Lasala de Riglos or (incorrectly) Ana Lasala de Riglos (23 September 1764 – 1 January 1837), known as Madame Riglos, was an Argentinian patriot and socialite during the period when Argentina was gaining its independence from Spain.
+Mercedes de Lasala de Riglos or (incorrectly) Ana Lasala de Riglos (23 September 1764 – 1 January 1837), known as Madame Riglos, was an Argentine patriot and socialite during the period when Argentina was gaining its independence from Spain.

 Her home was a meeting place where information could be exchanged and the issues of the day discussed.

 In 1823 she was one of the founders of the famous philanthropic society Sociedad de Beneficencia de Buenos Aires and served as its first president.

 Family

 María Josefa de las Mercedes Lasala Fernández Larrazabal was born in Buenos Aires on 23 September 1764 and baptised two days later.

 She was from an old patrician family.

 Her father was Jean Baptiste de La Salle Bachaulet (8 February 1729 – c.
 1780), originally from Monein, Bearn, France.

 Her mother was Juana Agustina Fernandez de la Cruz Larrazabal, born on 5 May 1741 in Buenos Aires.

 Mercedes was the second oldest of a family of at least 10 children.

 Her youngest sister was Maria Eusebia Rafaela Jossefa (1774–1854).

 On 13 April 1782 Mercedes de Lasala married Miguel Fermín Mariano Riglos San Martín (12 October 1754 – 16 May 1808) in Buenos Aires.

 He was a captain of dragoons in the Fixed Regiment.